drmacsika/sikafy-music/README.md

 # Sikafy Music
-An online music player that fetches data from spotify API to generate intelligent custom playlist and music suggestions.
+An online music player, which fetches data from spotify API to generate intelligent custom playlist and music suggestions.